ErpNetDocs/tech/advanced/document-amounts/amounts-distribution/by-amount.md

 [row **i** distribution] = ROUND([**ki**] * [Input Percent], [Round Scale).

-If a percent is used for the additional amount calculation, it may be used for the calculation of the distributed amount for each row <br> (to multiply the percent by [**ki**], which is the base amount only for the **i** row).
+If a percent is used for the additional amount calculation, it may be used for the calculation of the distributed amount for each row (to multiply the percent by [**ki**], which is the base amount only for the **i** row).

 You may avoid the disadvantage of even distribution, but the amount distributed to a row may not be equal to the input percent.

-This is huge problem for things like VAT.
+This is a huge problem for things like VAT.

 **Example 1:**